JoeyNiestroy/Sentiment140-Classification-with-groundup-embedding/README.md

 This process can be found on Building_Model.py

 Embedding_visualization.jpeg is a T-SNE visulization of a small subset of vocabulary with [hi,hello,hey] labeled.
 (See image below)
 ![Embedding_visualization](https://user-images.githubusercontent.com/106636917/197554027-45fe2ca4-836d-4fef-bf81-6f58868f3f67.jpeg)

+Traditional ML models are currently being explored for classification purpose